 As a first responder, it’s critical to understand how to best approach situations involving someone with Alzheimer’s disease.
 Approaching Alzheimer's: First Responder Training program is a free, online training that features high-quality content in an interactive format, developed by the Alzheimer's Association with input from first responders.
 It can be accessed:

-- Anytime of day, or night, accommodating for shift work and new hires
+- Anytime day or night, convenient for all shifts and new hires

 - By anyone with access to a computer and the internet, making it easy to take from home or work

 The course has an interactive map that allows you to explore topics relevant to your role.
 Once you have completed all topics, you can print a certificate celebrating that you are Ready to Respond!
 Training topics include:

 - Briefing (Dementia Overview)

 - Disaster Response

 To promote the training within your department or agency, use this downloadable flyer